Transportation in Los Angeles

-Los Angeles has a complex multimodal transportation infrastructure, which serves as a regional, national and international hub for passenger and freight traffic.
-The system includes the United States' largest port complex; an extensive freight and passenger rail infrastructure, including light rail lines and rapid transit lines; numerous airports and bus lines; vehicle for hire companies; and an extensive freeway and road system.
-People in Los Angeles rely on cars as the dominant mode of transportation, but since 1990, Los Angeles Metro has built over 100 mi of light and heavy rail serving more and more parts of Los Angeles and the greater area of Los Angeles County; Los Angeles was the last major city in the United States to get a permanent rail system installed.
+The transportation system of Los Angeles has a network of complex multimodal transportation infrastructure, which serves as a regional, national and international hub for passenger and freight traffic.
+The City of Los Angeles includes the United States' largest port complex, the Port of Los Angeles; an extensive freight and passenger rail infrastructure, including light rail lines and rapid transit lines; numerous airports and bus lines; vehicle for hire companies; and an extensive freeway and road system.
+People in Los Angeles rely on cars as the dominant mode of transportation.
+Since 1990, Los Angeles Metro has built over 100 mi of light and heavy rail serving more and more parts of Los Angeles and the greater area of Los Angeles County.

 Intercity

 Transportation in Greater Los Angeles is a complex multimodal transportation infrastructure, which serves as a regional, national and international hub for passenger and freight traffic.
 The transportation system of Greater Los Angeles includes the United States' largest port complex, seven commuter rail lines, and Amtrak service.
 With many highways, it is integrated into the Interstate Highway System.